vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 Sūtras, as Abhinava himself states in one of the introductory verses to this book :

-"Srimal Lakşmanagupta darsitapathaḥ
+"Srimal Lakṣmanagupta darsitapathaḥ

-śrīpratyabhijñāvidhau Țikārthapravimarsinīm racayate vrttim praśişyo guroh."
+śrīpratyabhijñāvidhau Țikārthapravimarsinīm racayate vrttim praśiṣyo guroh."
 This is the penultimate work of Abhinava.
 It clears up most of the points which are not very clear in the Laghvi Vimarsinī.
 But the readers will be pained to know that Utpalācārya's Țikā, on which it is a commentary, has not so far been found inspite of vigorous searches made by so many enthusiasts.
 Perhaps, unfortunately, it is irrecoverably lost.

 The eight smaller works of Abhinava, which we are giving in Appendix (B) to this thesis, can be divided into two classes : (I) propagandistic booklets or leaflets on the Trika Saivaism and (II) Stotras.
 To the former belong :